top of page

 sound better today than they did when they first came out!"

-or less blown itself out, its repercussions were perhaps at
+less blown itself out, its repercussions were perhaps at their

-their peak around the turn of the decade.
-The whole of
+peak around the turn of the decade.
+The whole of Britain

-Britain seemed to be burning with brilliant new bands. -
+seemed to be burning with brilliant new bands. - Fast Product,

-Fast Product, factory, Zoo, Postcard, 2-Tone - each with its
+factory, Zoo, Postcard, 2-Tone - each with its own distinct

-a shared attitude, an honest commitment to making music that was exciting on stage, inventive on record and often underpinned with an ingenious streak of ironic wit.
+shared attitude, an honest commitment to making music that was exciting on stage, inventive on record, and often underpinned with an ingenious streak of ironic wit.
 If they retained much of the hunger of punk, they also pushed the boundaries out that little bit further.

 SPIRIT OF '79!